Taritsyn/AutoprefixerHost/src/AutoprefixerHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the Autoprefixer version 10.0.0.2;
+   Added support of the Autoprefixer version 10.0.1.0.
-   2. Changed a format of error messages and warnings;
-   3. The `Version` static property has been converted to an instance property.

    ============
    PROJECT SITE